iz-02/UFC-Outcome_Project/README.md

 - Used **pandas** and visualizations to answer key questions.

-## 📊 Key Insights
+## 📊 Key Findings
-- **Height/Reach:** LHW and HW fighters are unsurprisingly tallest on average, with the longest reach.
+- **Stance:** No significant difference in win rates between Southpaw and Orthodox.
 - **Age:** Small positive correlation between age and win rate, but small effect.
 - **Finishes:** Heavier divisions (MW, LHW, HW) end more often by KO/TKO, lighter ones by unanimous decision.
-- **Stance:** No real difference in win rates between Southpaw and Orthodox.
 - **Young Fighters:** Ages 20–24 show the highest win % (though sample size is limited).